-- cooperating importers and exporters for Continuation Inquiry No.543; and - the Australian industry. - 5.8 Given that the majority of members of the Australian industry (i.e., nine out of ten members) did not provide information and evidence of their respective pricing into the Australian market at any level of trade in any investigation, review or inquiry into aluminium extrusions12, it is unclear precisely what data from the Australian industry is being referred to by the Commissioner.
-The only data possibly relevant would have been that rpovided by Capral. - 5.9 Further, given the absence of such information and evidence from the majority of members of the Australian industry and from other particpants in the Australian market (e.g. distributors, resellers, wholesalers, etc.): - how was it possible for the Comissioner to compare prices at the first level of trade between imports and locally produced aluminium extrusions; and - how was it possible for the Commissioner to assess whether and to what extent export prices of the GUC had 'flowed through' to prices at the second level of trade and competed with the prices of locally produced product at that level of trade, as well as competition on pricing between members of the Australian industry?
-This was not explained by the Commissioner in Report 541, if in fact it was undertaken.
+- cooperating importers and exporters for Continuation Inquiry No.543; and - the Australian industry. - 5.8 Given that the majority of members of the Australian industry (i.e., eight out of nine members) did not provide information and evidence of their respective pricing into the Australian market at any level of trade in any investigation, review or inquiry into aluminium extrusions12, it is unclear precisely what data from the Australian industry is being referred to by the Commissioner.
+The only data possibly relevant would have been that rpovided by Capral. - 5.9 Further, given the absence of such information and evidence from the majority of members of the Australian industry and from other participants in the Australian market (e.g. distributors, resellers, wholesalers, etc.): - how was it possible for the Comissioner to compare prices at the first level of trade between imports and locally produced aluminium extrusions; and - how was it possible for the Commissioner to assess whether and to what extent export prices of the GUC had 'flowed through' to prices at the second level of trade and competed with the prices of locally produced product at that level of trade, as well as competition on pricing between members of the Australian industry?
+This was not explained by the Commissioner in Report 540, if in fact it was undertaken.

-- 5.9 The only information and evidence referred to by the Commissioner is that that which was provided by Capral.
+- The only information and evidence referred to by the Commissioner is that that which was provided by Capral.
 This is not to doubt the veracity of such information and evidence from Capral of its prices in the Australian market, but Capral is neither the Australian industry nor the Australian market.
-Capral's prices may be consistent with those in the Australian market but that would require evidence as to prices in the Australian market to establish this and such evidence was not forthcoing nor, apparently, sought by the Commission during the investigation. - 5.10 Further, it is to be noted that in Review 544 the Commission confined that review to whether the 'variable factors' (i.e., export prices, normal values and non-injurious price) had changed since the original investigation in 2016 (i.e., Investigation 362).
+Capral's prices may be consistent with those in the Australian market but that would require evidence as to prices in the Australian market to establish this and such evidence was not forthcoming nor, apparently, sought by the Commission during the investigation. - 5.10 Further, it is to be noted that in Review 544 the Commission confined that review to whether the 'variable factors' (i.e., export prices, normal values and non-injurious price) had changed since the original investigation in 2016 (i.e., Investigation 362).
 That is, the scope fo the review of the antidumping measures in Review 544 did not extend to whether the product under review (i.e., aluminium extrusions) was causing injury to the Australian industry to enable the Commissioner to recommend to the Minister the extent by which, if at all, the variable factors should be altered to offset the injurious effects, if any, then being caused by the product under review being at the then 'dumped export prices'.
 Hence, there was no evidence sought and obtained in that review as to the economic performance of the Australian industry, which comprised of the same members as in Investigation 540, for the purposes of that review.
-Consequently, there was no evidence in Review 544 as to whether exports of the aluminium extrusions from Malaysia the subject to measures being reviewed were continuing to cause injury to the Australian indsutry.
-There, therefore, were no findings in that review that would or could be of relevance to Investigation 541.]
+Consequently, there was no evidence in Review 544 as to whether exports of the aluminium extrusions from Malaysia the subject to measures being reviewed